 On Friday, the Dave Matthews Band will release its ninth studio album, Come Tomorrow.
 It’s been six years since their last studio release, the longest gap between original records in the band’s 27 years of existence.
 27 years—crazy, huh?

 In a 2015 Rolling Stone interview, Dave Matthews seemed ambivalent about making another album.
 He questioned if it mattered anymore.
 It sounded like he had reframed what this band means to him at this point in his life.
 With their role in the current culture reduced to passivity, it seems like a time for fans to reframe what the Dave Matthews Band is to them too.

-His hairline is higher, his voice, wearier, and his knees, less receptive to the Pinocchio-styled dancing he’s known to do on stage, but Matthews’ songs of infectious hope that created a legion of fans and an army of critics still retain a vibrancy that permeates summer.
-Regardless of what they mean now, the imprint of the Dave Matthews Band in the 90’s and early 2000’s cannot be oversold.
+His hairline is higher, his voice is wearier, and his knees are less receptive to the Pinocchio-styled dancing he’s known to do on stage, but Matthews’ songs of infectious hope that created a legion of fans and an army of critics still retain a vibrancy that permeates summer.
+The imprint of the Dave Matthews Band in the 90’s and early 2000’s cannot be oversold.
 This band was important.
 This band was intriguing.
 This band ruled.